Finnish city Oulu sees light at end of Nokia tunnel

 The city doesn't just depend on hi tech, however.

-Many residents take a short drive to the nearby industrial neighbourhoods to work in traditional businesses such as forestry and machinery.
+Many residents take a short drive to the nearby industrial neighborhoods to work in traditional businesses such as forestry and machinery.

 These sectors have struggled through Europe's long period of economic stagnation.
 Finnish industrial output fell for the 12th straight month in October, and the Bank of Finland expects GDP to contract 1 percent in 2013.